Oculus' Palmer Luckey Responds on Reddit to Criticism of Past Comments

 It all began when Luckey posted a Tweet late yesterday afternoon regarding the current shipment delays, stating: “I prefer production that can keep up with demand, but much prefer shortages to the opposite problem!
 No burying Rifts in desert landfills.”

-For those who may not understand the reference, it’s nod to the once urban legend of when truckloads of unsold E.T. the Extra-Terrestrial (Atari 2600) video game cartridges were buried in a desert land fill in New Mexico back in the early 80’s due supply exceeding demand.
+For those who may not understand the reference, it’s a nod to the once urban legend of when truckloads of unsold E.T. the Extra-Terrestrial (Atari 2600) video game cartridges were buried in a desert landfill in New Mexico back in the early 80s due to supply exceeding demand.
 To this day, it’s still considered one of the biggest commercial failures in the video gaming industry.
-So, it’s clear Luckey was trying to make an honest, and valid point of the success of the Rift.
-Keep in mind the VR industry is no strange to flops, so having a shortage issue due to high-demand in such a new market is a good problem to have.
+So, it’s clear Luckey was trying to make an honest, and valid point about the success of the Rift.
+Keep in mind the VR industry is no strange to flops, so having a shortage issue due to high demand in such a new market is a good problem to have.
 Unfortunately, it did not come across that way to some people, especially when many are still frustrated with waiting months for their delayed Rift headset to arrive.

 In response, Luckey defended his past comments, saying that much of it was taken out of context and explained how over time certain situations may justifiably require a change in approach.

 “Half of this stuff is you acting like I lied about things when I did not (we did scale up production, for example, and the Rift uses hybrid optics, not pure fresnels), and the rest is just things changing over time.”

 “Does sh*t change sometimes?
 Of course, it does.
 Does that mean I am going to stop speaking my mind because people throw out of context words in my face years later?
 No, not really.
 The same people who complain about ‘lack of transparency’ and ‘sterile, corporate communication’ are so very often the same people who berate and hate companies and individuals for anything they ever say that changes at some point.